J-SNACKKB/FLIP/splits/meltome/README.md

 The train/test splits were computed by splitting the clusters.
 80% of the clusters were used for training, while 20% were used for training.

 Splits ([semaphore legend](../../README.md#split-semaphore)):
-- 🟢 `mixed_split`: uses cluster components for training and cluster representatives for testing (goal: avoid overestimaiting performance on big clusters in the test set)
+- 🟢 `mixed`: uses cluster components for training and cluster representatives for testing (goal: avoid overestimaiting performance on big clusters in the test set)
-- 🔴 `full_split`: use all cluster components for training and testing
+- 🔴 `full`: use all cluster components for training and testing
-- 🔴 `clustered_split`: use only cluster representatives for training and testing
+- 🔴 `clustered`: use only cluster representatives for training and testing

 All splits are contained in the `splits.zip` file.
 These are CSV with colums: